Open Money Stack API

 **Auto-created transactions** from Deposit Addresses, Virtual Accounts, and Cash-Ins skip the Quote step: they go directly to `processing` since there is no developer review step.

-**Sub-statuses** (`subStatus`) provide operational granularity as a free-form string (for example `fundsPulled` when source funds are pulled, or `cashPickupExpired`, which triggers a manual refund).
+**Sub-statuses** (`subStatus`) provide operational granularity as status-scoped strings namespaced by their parent (for example `processing.fundsPulled`, `processing.cashPickupReady`, or `completed.cashPickupExpired`).
+Cash off-ramp lifecycle events surface here rather than as a top-level status.
 Developers can safely ignore `subStatus` and branch only on `status`.

 ## Key Concepts